artkeller/InternetOntologyFramework--IOF-/README.md

 The IOF separates semantic classification from measurement endpoints, enabling extensibility, neutrality, and applicability across domains such as industrial systems, public infrastructure, digital platforms, and federated data ecosystems.

+**The IOF is explicitly scoped to availability analysis for economic, industrial, and innovation-driven purposes.
+While the framework could be applied to other domains (e.g., security or intelligence analysis), such uses are out of scope.
+The framework aligns with principles of open innovation, interoperability, and responsible technology development as promoted within European research and innovation ecosystems.**

 ---

 ## Table of Contents

 1. Introduction
 2. Terminology
+3. Scope and Non-Goals
-3. Architectural Overview
+4. Architectural Overview
-4. Perspective Dimension
+5. Perspective Dimension
-5. Domain Dimension
+6. Domain Dimension
-6. Meta-Dimensions
+7. Meta-Dimensions
-7. Data Model
+8. Data Model
-8. Semantic Interpretation
+9. Semantic Interpretation
-9. Design Considerations
+10. Design Considerations
-10. Security Considerations
+11. Security Considerations
-11. IANA Considerations
+12. IANA Considerations
-12. References
+13. References

 ---